ffmed/ffmed.github.io/_publications/LNM_size.md

 citation: 'Falkenbach F, Kachanov M, Leyh-Bannurah SR, et al. Size of lymph-node metastases in prostate cancer patients undergoing radical prostatectomy: implication for imaging and oncologic follow-up of 2705 lymph-node positive patients.
 World J Urol.
 2024;42(1):38.
 Published 2024 Jan 20. doi:10.1007/s00345-023-04724-1'
 ---

+# Personal comment
+Size matters.
+We found a gradual relationship between lymph node metastasis size and prognosis.
+Moreover, more than 1/4 of nodal mets were too small to be detected in PSMA imaging.
+Therefore, PLND remains the gold standard for nodal staging.
+Conversely, potentially missed nodal mets at PSMA imaging might not exert the same detrimental effect on prognosis as those which can be seen.

 # Abstract